 People who have AIDS are much more likely to get certain types of cancer than people

 without the disease.
-When people who have HIV develop certain cancers, doctors consider
+When people who have HIV develop certain cancers, healthcare

-their HIV infection to have progressed to AIDS.
-These types of cancer include Kaposi
+providers consider their HIV infection to have progressed to AIDS.
+These types of

-People with HIV or AIDS are also often more likely to develop cancer in places such
+People with HIV or AIDS are also often more likely to develop cancer of the skin,

 Facts about AIDS-related malignancies